-• Financial Highlights.
-In 2023, we delivered revenue growth and increased profitability.
-Our 2023 financial performance as compared to 2022 is illustrated in the chart below.
+Financial Highlights.
+In 2024, we delivered revenue growth and increased profitability.
+Our 2024 financial performance, as compared to 2023, is illustrated in the charts below.

 - Revenue.
-For full year 2023, reported revenue was \$8,544 million, an increase of 6% from 2022 and our operational revenue growth was 7% in 2023. - Net Income.
-Reported net income for 2023 was \$2,344 million and adjusted net income for 2023 was \$2,457 million.
-Our operational adjusted net income growth was 7% in 2023. - Earnings Per Share ("EPS").
-Reported diluted EPS for 2023 was \$5.07 per diluted share, compared to \$4.49 per diluted share reported in 2022.
-Adjusted diluted EPS for 2023 was \$5.32 per diluted share, compared to \$4.88 per diluted share in 2022. - Dividends and Capital Allocation.
+For full year 2024, reported revenue was \$9,256 million, an increase of 8% from 2023 with operational revenue growth(2) of 11%. - Net Income.
+Reported net income for 2024 was \$2,486 million and adjusted net income(1) for 2024 was \$2,693 million.
+Our operational adjusted net income growth(1)(2) was 15% in 2024. - Earnings Per Share ("EPS").
+Reported diluted EPS for 2024 was \$5.47 per diluted share, compared to \$5.07 per diluted share reported in 2023.
+Adjusted diluted EPS(1) for 2024 was \$5.92 per diluted share, compared to \$5.32 per diluted share in 2023. - Dividends and Capital Allocation.
 We remained committed to reallocating excess capital to shareholders throughout the year.
-We paid \$692 million in dividends and repurchased \$1,092 million in Zoetis common stock under our share repurchase program.
-Additionally, in December 2023, our Board raised the quarterly dividend by 15%, from \$0.375 to \$0.432.
+We paid \$786 million in dividends and repurchased \$1,858 million in Zoetis common stock under our share repurchase program.
+Additionally, in December 2024, our Board raised the quarterly dividend by 16%, from \$0.432 to \$0.50.

-For more information regarding our 2023 financial performance, please review our Annual Report on Form 10-K for fiscal year 2023 and this proxy statement.
+For more information regarding our 2024 financial performance, please review our Annual Report on Form 10-K for fiscal year 2024 and this proxy statement.

-Adjusted net income and adjusted diluted EPS (non-GAAP financial measures) are defined as reported net income attributable to Zoetis and reported diluted EPS, excluding purchase accounting adjustments, acquisition-related costs and certain significant items.
-Pages 44 to 46 of our 2023 Annual Report on Form 10-K, filed with the SEC on February 13, 2024, contain a reconciliation of these non-GAAP financial measures to reported results under GAAP for 2023.

-Operational growth (a non-GAAP financial measure) is defined as growth excluding the impact of foreign exchange.
-Page 41 of our 2023 Annual Report on Form 10-K, filed with the SEC on February 13, 2024, contains a reconciliation of this non-GAAP financial measure to reported revenue growth under GAAP for 2023.
+- (1) Adjusted net income and adjusted diluted EPS (non-GAAP financial measures) are defined as reported net income attributable to Zoetis and reported diluted EPS, excluding purchase accounting adjustments, acquisition and divestiture-related costs and certain significant items.
+Pages 43 to 45 of our 2024 Annual Report on Form 10-K contain a reconciliation of these non-GAAP financial measures to reported results under GAAP for 2024. - (2) Operational results (a non-GAAP financial measure) is defined as results excluding the impact of foreign exchange.
+Page 40 of our 2024 Annual Report on Form 10-K contains a reconciliation of this non-GAAP financial measure to reported revenue growth under GAAP for 2024.